eweix/ngp-van-data-entry-doc/email-template/canvass.md

 **Who:**
 Our doors are likely primary voters, who generally vote Democratic.

+**MiniVAN:**
+We record canvass results in the MiniVAN app.

+- Fully charge your phone before the canvass, as we expect each canvass packet to take 1-2 hours to complete
+- If you haven't already, **download the MiniVAN app** (logo has eight circles around one circle)
+- If you don't already have an ActionID account, set one up before arriving at the canvass. **Create an ActionID account [here](https://myaccount.ngpvan.com/CreateAccount).**
+  - If you already have an ActionID account, log in before your shift to make sure you know your password.
+- This [video](https://www.youtube.com/watch?v=tv9-HHb1VQA) also provides information on how to use MiniVAN.

+**Signal:**
+We use a Signal group chat for communication and questions during the canvass.

+- If you haven't already, **download the Signal Private Messenger app**

+**For New Canvassers:**

+- **Interested in going out with an experienced canvasser?** Let us know prior to the canvass so we can pair you up with a buddy.
+- If you're new to canvassing, we'll train you on how to have successful conversations and on how to use MiniVAN.

 **Additional Information for the Canvass:**
 Here are links to additional information that will be helpful for you to review prior to knocking on doors: